Pirate Party (Iceland): History

 For around a year from April 2015 to April 2016, the party consistently topped polling for the next Icelandic parliamentary election in 2016, with support roughly equal to the Independence Party and the Progressive Party combined, who were at the time partners in a coalition government.
 An MMR opinion poll published in January 2016 put their public support at 37.8%, significantly above that of all other Icelandic political parties.

 In April 2016, public protests about the Prime Minister's role in the Panama Papers brought out a significant percentage of the whole population, and may have been among "the largest demonstrations of any kind, in any country, ever (proportionately speaking)".
 In the wake of the Panama Papers scandal, polls in April 2016 showed the Pirate Party at 43% and the Independence Party at 21.6%.

-A poll by the Social Science Research Institute of the University of Iceland with data from 14–19 October 2016 put the Pirate Party in first place in the general election on the 29 October 2016 with 22.6% of the vote.
+A poll by the Social Science Research Institute of the University of Iceland with data from 14–19 October 2016 put the Pirate Party in first place in the general election on 29 October 2016 with 22.6% of the vote.

-The party significantly underperformed in the election.
-While they saw a major increase in vote-share and seats, they finished in third place behind the Independence Party and Left-Greens with 14.5% of the vote; almost a third of what some had polls shown at the beginning of the year.
+Despite promising signs, party significantly underperformed in the 2016 election.
+While they saw a major increase in vote share and seats, they finished in third place behind the Independence Party and Left-Greens with 14.5% of the vote; almost a third of what some had polls shown at the beginning of the year.

-In the 2017 election held a year later, the Pirates fell to sixth place, winning 9.2% of the vote and losing four seats.
-The Pirates held pat in the 2021 election, winning six seats and remaining in sixth position.
+In the 2017 election held a year later, the Pirates fell to sixth place, winning 9.2% of the vote and losing four seats, and remained around the same level of support in the 2021 election, winning six seats and remaining in sixth position.
+The party lost all its seats for the first time in the 2024 election.

-Recent issue stances
+Issue stances

 European Union

 The party has not officially taken a position in favour of or against Iceland's accession to the European Union.
 The party has however concluded the following in a party policy on the European Union: